jcyalung/fastapi-tutorial-main/README.md

 # Before starting
-This FastApi tutorial was adapted from Pablo Nava Barrera.
+This FastApi tutorial was adapted from **Pablo Nava Barrera**.
 See his profile here:

 [Github](https://github.com/pnavab/)